 Samuel Abbott of Dover, New Hampshire.
-Tall case clock.
+Tall clock.

 This is a very attractive tall case clock.
-The case is constructed in cherry and features in it’s construction mahogany cross banding and interesting inlay patterns.
+The case is constructed in cherry and features in it's construction mahogany cross banding and several interesting inlay patterns.
 These creatively formed patterns are spread throughout the design of the case.
 The base stands on cutout bracket feet.
 The union of the feet form a simply shaped skirt.
 The feet are visually separated from the base panel with a decorative line inlay pattern.
-The front panel of the base is cross banded in mahogany veneers.
-The waist is long and features a rectangular shaped waist door.
+The front panel of the base is framed with a cross banded mahogany veneered border.
+The waist section is long and features a rectangular shaped waist door.
 This door is also cross banded in mahogany and is trimmed on the outside edge with an applied molding.
 The sides of the waist are fitted with inset reeded quarter columns.
 Both of these terminate in brass quarter capitals.
 The bonnet is surmounted with a pierced and open fret work.
-The three reeded plinths each support a decorative brass finial.
+The three reeded plinths each support a decorative brass finials.
 The bonnet door is arched and fitted with glass.
-It is also cross banded in mahogany along itÕs outside edge.
+It is also cross banded in mahogany along it's outside edge.
 Fully turned bonnet columns flank the sides of this door.
 They feature a subtle ring turn design and are mounted in brass capitals.

 The iron dial is colorfully painted.
 It was locally made and painted in Boston.
 It was most likely painted by Samuel Curtis of the Curtis Manufactory.
-This dial features American shields in the four spandrel areas.
+This dial features American shields in each of the four spandrel areas.
 The arch of the dial is decorated with fruit.
-This dial is signed below the calendar aperture by the maker Samuel Abbott.
-This signature is now faint and difficult to read.
-The subsidiary dial shows the seconds and the opening at the bottom of the dial displays the date of the month.
+This dial is signed below the calendar aperture by the Maker Samuel Abbott.
+This script signature is now faintly displayed.
+The subsidiary dial shows the seconds and the opening below the center arbor displays the date of the month.

-The movement is constructed in brass and is good quality.
-It is weight driven and designed to run eight days on a full wind.
+This movement is constructed in brass.
+The plates retain a number of casting flaws that do not effect the performance.
+I simply point these out to suggests that it is a locally or anAmerican product.
+The movement is weight driven and designed to run eight days on a full wind.
 It is a time and strike design having a rack and snail striking system that will strike each hour on the hour.
 This is done on a cast iron bell which is mounted above the movement.

 About Samuel Abbott of Dover, New Hampshire, Boston, Massachusetts and Montpelier, Vermont.